Wegovy 7.2 mg: New Dose Explained

 How does Wegovy 7.2 mg compare with other weight loss treatments?

 Wegovy 7.2 mg is clinically proven to be highly effective for weight loss.
-In the STEP UP clinical trial, the test group taking the 7.2 mg dose lost between 18.7% and 20.7% of their starting weight on average.
-In comparison, the placebo group achieved between 2.4% and 3.9% body weight loss on average.[1]
+In the STEP UP clinical trial, the group taking the 7.2mg dose lost around 19–21% of their starting weight on average, compared with around 2–4% in the placebo group.[1]

 In comparison, the active ingredient in Mounjaro, tirzepatide, contributed to 22.5% average weight loss for a trial group who took the 15 mg dose of the medication.[2]